lab-cosmo/librascal/README.rst

 | (Clebsch-Gordan coeffs.) |             |                    |
 +--------------------------+-------------+--------------------+

-If you want to use the optional features and to be able to run all example notebooks, you can install the dependencies with
+The dependencies for the optional features and the `introductive examples <https://cosmo-epfl.github.io/librascal/examples/examples.html>`_ can be installed with

 .. code:: bash